 The entrance to Palace Yard from Barrack Street, now mostly hidden.

 As I continued my research, looking into the origins of Palace Yard (St James Palace Street) I stumbled upon an old Derek James EDP article from 2015, written about a couple of former Flint-knappers named Robert and Elizabeth Frewer, who had lived in Palace Yard with their young son, William.
-The need for skilled flint-knappers had declined meaning they were forced to move from their Brandon home in search of new work.
+The need for skilled flint-knappers had declined meaning they were forced to move from their Plaistow home in search of new work.
 The couple finally settled here in Norwich, finding work in the booming shoe industry of the late Victorian period.

 Although their Palace Yard home wasn’t exactly the height of luxury, they were living in one of the yard’s slightly larger houses nestled in between the smaller back-to-back homes I’ve been referring to throughout this piece, and this little bit of extra space afforded them a small, enclosed garden.
 It was this garden that had caught the interest of Derek, and now myself, and there were two particular things about this article that really caught my attention: